rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 metadata:
   name: my-external-secret   # The name of the External Secret
   namespace: external-secrets
-spec

-:
+spec:
   refreshInterval: "1h"   # Specifies how often the secret should be refreshed from GCP
   secretStoreRef:
-    name: gcp-secrets-store   # Refers to the Secret Store defined earlier
+    name: gcp-secrets-store   # Refers to the Secret Store defined earlier (gcp-secret-store.yaml)
   target:
     name: my-k8s-secret   # The name of the secret to create in Kubernetes
-    creationPolicy: Owner
+    creationPolicy: Owner  # ESO will own the lifecycle of the secret
   data:
-    - secretKey: api-key    # Key under which this secret will be stored in Kubernetes
+    - secretKey: api-key    # The key under which this secret will be stored in Kubernetes
       remoteRef:
-        key: projects/<your-project-id>/secrets/my-secret/versions/latest  # Reference to the GCP secret to fetch
+        key: projects/<your-project-id>/secrets/my-secret/versions/latest  # Reference to the GCP secret to fetch (GCPSM)
 ```

 **Command**: